Time-and-Materials vs Fixed Price: Which to Choose for Your Project?

 When to use a fixed price contract:

 - Limited or fixed budget;

-- Small projects with limited project scope.
+- Small projects with the limited project scope.

 Time and material (T&M) contract is absolutely different.
 It presupposes billing clients for actual work scope based on hourly rates of labor.
-Customers are charged for amount of hours spent on a specific project, plus costs of materials.
+Customers are charged for the amount of hours spent on a specific project, plus costs of materials.
 The main advantage of T&M model is flexibility and opportunity to adjust requirements, shift directions, replace features, and involve users to get the very product.